Nixtla/statsforecast/markdown-site/src/arima.md

     allowmean=True,
     blambda=None,
     biasadj=False,
-    parallel=False,
-    num_cores=2,
     period=1,
 ):
     if approximation is None:
         approximation = len(x) > 150 or period > 12
-    if stepwise and parallel:
-        warnings.warn("Parallel computer is only implemented when stepwise=FALSE, the model will be fit in serial.") parallel = False
-    if trace and parallel:
-        warnings.warn("Tracing model searching in parallel is not supported.") trace = False
     if x.ndim > 1:
         raise ValueError("auto_arima can only handle univariate time series") if test_kwargs is None: